MichaelWehar/FourCornersProblem/README.md

 # Boolean Matrix Rectangle Problem
-Problem: Find a rectangle whose corners are 1's in a Boolean matrix
+Problem Statement: Find a rectangle whose corners are 1's in a Boolean matrix

 # Solutions
 - Java code by Michael Wehar